-- Your percentage of ownership in the Company may be diluted in the future. - Our common stock ranks junior to our Mandatory Convertible Preferred Stock, Series A (the "Preferred Stock") with respect to dividends and amounts payable in the event of our liquidation. - Certain provisions of the Preferred Stock could prevent or delay an acquisition of the Company, which could decrease the price of our common stock. - Certain provisions in our amended and restated certificate of incorporation and bylaws, and of Delaware law, could prevent or delay an acquisition of the Company, which could decrease the price of our common stock. - Our amended and restated certificate of incorporation designates the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings that may be initiated by our stockholders, which could discourage lawsuits against the Company and our directors and officers. - There could be significant liability if the distribution of common stock of the Company that occurred as a result of its spin-off from Rayonier Inc. is determined to be a taxable transaction.
+- Your percentage of ownership in the Company may be diluted in the future. - Our common stock ranks junior to our Mandatory Convertible Preferred Stock, Series A (the "Preferred Stock") with respect to dividends and amounts payable in the event of our liquidation. - Certain provisions of the Preferred Stock could prevent or delay an acquisition of the Company, which could decrease the price of our common stock. - Certain provisions in our amended and restated certificate of incorporation and bylaws, and of Delaware law, could prevent or delay an acquisition of the Company, which could decrease the price of our common stock.

 Forward-looking statements are only as of the date they are made, and the Company undertakes no duty to update its forward-looking statements except as required by law.
 You are advised, however, to review any further disclosures we have made or may make in our filings and other submissions to the U.S. Securities and Exchange Commission (the "SEC"), including those on Forms 10-Q, 10-K, 8-K and other reports.
-Specifically, more details on each of the above risk factors are more specifically described in Item 1A - Risk Factors.
+Details on each of the above risk factors are more specifically described in Item 1A - Risk Factors.